 The castle stands in a strategic position perched on a rock and dominates the Conwy estuary, on approach it conveys a deep sense of strength and impregnability.
 Conwy Castle was one of Edward I's most expensive projects and originally had a coat of whitewash.

 The castle provides the visitor with the opportunity of walking the top portions of the soaring curtain walls, from which the views over the town, its Medieval walls and the Conwy Estuary are stunning.

-Rebellion among the Welsh broke out in 1294 headed by Prince Madog, which resulted in the damage of a number of Edward's castles.
+Rebellion among the Welsh broke out in 1294 headed by Prince Madog, which resulted in the damage of several of Edward's castles.
 He marched to Wales at the head of an army to suppress the rebellion, where he set up his headquarters at Conwy.
-Soon after he was esconsed inside the castle when the River Conwy flooded, trapping the English inside the castle for several days.
+Soon after he was ensconced inside the castle when the River Conwy flooded, trapping the English inside the castle for several days.
 Supplies of food and water became dangerously low before the water eventually receded.

 Conwy Castle degenerated into a state of disrepair within a generation of its completion.
 Repairs and modifications were carried out by Edward, the Black Prince, in the fourteenth century.

 The castle was besieged during the Welsh uprising of 1294.
 King Richard II stayed there on his return from Ireland in 1399, until lured out by the Earl of Northumberland acting on behalf of his cousin and rival for the throne, Henry of Bolingbroke.
 Northumberland swore in the castle chapel to grant Richard safe passage but went back on his oath and imprisoned him at Flint.